jofas/blog/content/003-mongodump-archive-to-json/index.md

 my Bash scripts if they need to be executed with arguments.
-I'm not going as far as writing a help or man page (Rust's [`clap`](https://docs.rs/clap/latest/clap/) has ruined me with its incredible API for creating CLI programs with ease).
+I'm not going as far as writing a help or man page (Rust's [`clap`](https://docs.rs/clap/latest/clap/) has ruined me with its incredible API for creating CLI programs with ease and zero effort).
-But being able to provide named arguments whose existence is checked before anything weird can happen, or providing sensible default values for optional arguments, gives me a better feeling about the whole script.
+But being able to provide named arguments whose existence is checked before anything weird can happen, or providing sensible default values for optional arguments gives me a better feeling about the whole script.
 Here's the final version of the script I use, with the logic abstracted into a function and a crude little CLI on top: